AprilMelnick/A-Report-for-Stakeholders/README.md

 - See the conversion rate of pageviews turning to applications (goal completions)
 - See if organic or paid campaigns led to more traffic

+The above questions must be presented in a report which lets the stakeholder analyze the results in one glance.

 $~~~~~~~~~~$

 ## Solutions

-Using Looker Studio for data exploration, I created a report which answered all of the above questions.
+Using Looker Studio for data exploration, I created a report which answered all of the KPI related questions.

 $~~~~~~~~~~$